Skip to main content

 services:

-image: registry.gitlab.com/datawiza/access-broker
+image: registry.gitlab.com/datawiza/access-proxy

-container_name: datawiza-access-broker
+container_name: datawiza-access-proxy

 restart: always